PowerDNS/weakforced/docs/manpages/trackalert.conf.5.md

 		setNumWebHookThreads(2)

+* newGeoIP2DB(\<db name\>, \<filename\>) - Opens and initializes a
+  GeoIP2 database.
+A name must be chosen, and the filename of the database to open must also be supplied.
+To obtain an object allowing lookups to be performed against the database, use the getGeoIP2DB() function.
+For example:

+        newGeoIP2DB("CityDB", "/usr/share/GeoIP/GeoLite2-City.mmdb")

-* initGeoIPDB() - Initializes the country-level IPv4 and IPv6 GeoIP
+* initGeoIPDB() - (Deprecated - use newGeoIP2DB()).
+Initializes the
+  country-level IPv4 and IPv6 GeoIP databases.
-  databases.
 If either of these databases is not installed, this command will fail and trackalert will not start.
 For example:

 		initGeoIPDB()

-* initGeoIPCityDB() - Initializes the city-level IPv4 and IPv6 GeoIP
+* initGeoIPCityDB() - (Deprecated - use newGeoIP2DB()).
+Initializes
+the city-level IPv4 and IPv6 GeoIP databases.
-  databases.
 If either of these databases is not installed, this command will fail and trackalert will not start.
 Ensure these databases have the right names if you're using the free/lite DBs - you may need to create symbolic links e.g. GeoIPCityv6.dat -> GeoLiteCityv6.dat.
 For example:

 		initGeoIPCityDB()

-* initGeoIPISPDB() - Initializes the ISP-level IPv4 and IPv6 GeoIP
+* initGeoIPISPDB() - (Deprecated - use newGeoIP2DB()).
+Initializes the
+  ISP-level IPv4 and IPv6 GeoIP databases.
-  databases.
 If either of these databases is not installed, this command will fail and trackalert will not start.
 For example:

 		initGeoIPISPDB()

 * setReport(\<report func\>) - Tell trackalert to use the specified Lua function for handling all "report" commands.
 For example: